 1. Get Your Wrappers Ready

-You can't roll coins without paper wrappers.
+You can't roll coins without paper coin wrappers.
 If you just want to take your rolls to the bank, then you will probably only need pennies, nickels, dimes, and quarters.
 If you're a bullion collector then you may need half dollars and dollars.

 Not every wrapper is created equally.
 When choosing a wrapper brand you want durability, and you want the wrappers to be pre-formed.
 We have a separate article on where to buy coin wrappers.

 2. Set All Your Coins on a Large Table